Year 4 2025 - 2026

 What we are learning this half term:

-Our Christian value is: Truthfulness
+Our Christian value is: Perseverence

 English: